tatiananantes/skills-workshops/object_oriented_programming/domain_modelling_alternative/README.md

 ```
 As a coach,
 So that I can see who is in my cohort,
-I would like to list students in the cohort
+I would like to see a list of students in the cohort
 ```
 ```
 As a coach,
 So that I know how many students are in,
-I would like to count how many students are signed in
+I would like a count of how many students are signed in
 ```

 Let's talk about how we could go about deciding our domain model for these requirements.

 ### Exercise 1